twitchtv/twirp/docs/spec_v7.md

 | unavailable         | 503 | The service is currently unavailable.
 This is most likely a transient condition and may be corrected by retrying with a backoff.
 | dataloss            | 500 | The operation resulted in unrecoverable data loss or corruption.

+## Differences with v5

+Twirp v5 implementations need to change the following behaviors to support v7:

+ * Twirp URLs in v5 could only have the "/twirp" prefix.
+In v7 they can have any arbitrary prefix or no prefix.
+See Go PR for reference: https://github.com/twitchtv/twirp/pull/264
+ * Error responses with code `resource_exhausted` in v5 had the HTTP status `403`.
+In v7 they have status `429`.
+See Go PR for reference: https://github.com/twitchtv/twirp/pull/270